flashwing-04/showtime-website-project-archive/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/features.md

 -- **_Flickering lights_** -> Unexpected rapid changes in the lighting of a workshop are typical, be it from wielding or signal lights from vehicles or large machines.
-To simulate these, a dynamic animation targeting lamps relevant to the position of the user and the machine they are working with.
+To simulate these, a dynamic animation targets lamps relevant to the position of the user and the machine they are working with.

 {{<image src="fly_distraction.gif" alt="fly gif" caption="Fly distraction">}}